The Monero Moon is a curated weekly newsletter regarding all things Monero.

 If you like the newsletter and want more of this content, then shout me a round of beers by donating some spare Monero you didn’t lose during your boating accident.

 Want to help contribute to the Monero Project?
 Developers, marketers, event coordinators, translators, Instagram personalities, meme creators, public speakers — whatever your skills may be, it is extremely likely there is something you can do to assist.
-I urge you to reach out to the Monero community on Reddit, IRC, GitHub, Twitter, or Telegram.
-The official Monero website is GetMonero.org.
+I urge you to reach out to the Monero community on Reddit, IRC (double check this as the Monero channels are currently migrating to Libera.Chat), GitHub, Twitter, or Telegram.

 DISCLAIMER: This publication contains opinion for informational purposes only and does not constitute investment advice.
 Information may contain errors and omissions.
 Use solely at your own risk.
 The author of this publication and/or the authors of articles linked to from this site may have financial investments that may bias their opinions, including ownership of Monero currency.
 Always do your own research, form your own opinions, and never take risks with money or trust third parties with out verifying their credibility.